NJUNLP/pydec/examples/llama/README.md

 ## Example usage
 #### Setup
+Make sure you have Hugging Face Transformers installed, read [here](https://huggingface.co/docs/transformers/installation) to install it.

 To use it, first prepare the model checkpoints and configuration information.
 [Here](https://huggingface.co/yahma/llama-7b-hf) is an example, as a ready-to-use resource.